alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ### Customize avatar

-Adopting `children`, you can create custom avatars such as icons.
+Through 'children', you can also create custom avatars such as icons.

 ```tsx
 import React from 'react';